 - 2 cups – Basmati Rice

 - 3 – Cloves

 - 1 tbsp – Ghee

 Method to make:

-Fry the chopped onion in oil till its brown in colour.
+- Fry the chopped onion in cooking oil till its brown in colour.
 Add chicken pieces.
 Stir well so that its coated well with Onions.

-Add coriander pw and chilli pw.
+- Add coriander powder and chilli powder.
 Keep it in high flame for 2 – 3 mins constantly stirring it.
 Please ensure that the curry does not stick to the pan.